 Feldman’s early work revealed that universities were necessary, but not sufficient, for technology-based economic development.
 These findings launched a new area of investigation into university technology transfer.
 She has written extensively on the process and mechanics of the commercialization of academic research.
 Feldman’s most recent work explores emerging industries, entrepreneurship and the process of regional transformation – topics covered in the edited book, Cluster Genesis: the origins of technology-based economic development.
 She has written extensively on the early development and growth of biotechnology, as an example of a transformative technology.
 In 2010, she completed a study of the industrial applications of optical science, which demonstrated typologies of places that were able to sustain industrial optics through a variety of economic development strategies.

-Currently Feldman is actively engaged in researching the industrial genesis of the Research Triangle region, in a joint project with Nichola Lowe.
+Currently, Feldman is actively engaged in researching the industrial genesis of the Research Triangle region, in a joint project with Nichola Lowe.
 The project follows the development of the regional economy over a 50 year time period using a unique database of 3200 entrepreneurial ventures and attempts to understand the institutional dynamics that created a vibrant regional economy.
-This work provides a replicable template for integrating large datasets to use in the study of regional economies.
+This research approach is being replicated in other entrepreneurially active regions including: Sophia Antipolis, France; Austin, TX; and Chatanooga, TN.

 Phone: 919 962 0674